 Then we went back to London again yesterday for a full day at the festival.
 I was really looking forward to seeing Lady Antebellum again, having been lucky enough to see them in a smaller venue last October but I also wanted to see as much British Country Music talent as I could as well.
 The singer I was really looking forward to seeing play live was Callaghan.
 I heard one of her songs on Bob Harris’ Country Show on Radio 2 a couple of weeks ago and since then, I’ve listened to her music as much as I can and also followed her to keep up with what she’s doing.
 She has been lovely and interacted with me a few times so when I was able to see her play yesterday and say hello, it was a real highlight for me.
-Her story is an interesting one: she’s from the UK originally but went out to Atlanta four years ago at the request of Shawn Mullins, an American singer-songwriter who specialises in folk/Americana music and he helped her record her first album.
+Her story is an interesting one: she’s from the UK originally but went out to Atlanta four years ago at the request of Shawn Mullins, an American singer-songwriter who specialises in folk/Americana music and she helped her record her first album.
 She’s now based in Nashville.
 You might see now why her story delighted me when I read it just a few weeks ago!
-I’m not sure if there’s any romance though 😉
+I’m not sure if there’s any romance on the horizon for her though 😉

 So I knew that I would be tired this morning and that it would therefore take me a while to get going on this morning’s blog post.
 I had not planned on it taking me quite this long though 😉 If you have ever tried to do anything on Goodreads as an author, you will probably understand why!